-Welcome to the sDHT Adoption Library
+Welcome to the sDHT Adoption Library, featuring NaVi

 The Library is intended to serve as a living resource.
 Content is added periodically as new guidance, standards, and peer-reviewed research are released.